-Again, if you sign up for a US approved people to people tour of Cuba, you don’t need to worry about anything.
-The company has already obtained the necessary license for you to travel in Cuba.
+Again, if you sign up for the US approved people to people tour of Cuba, you don’t need to worry about anything.
+The company has already obtained the necessary license for you to travel to Cuba.
 You just need to show up and enjoy your tour.
 We can highly recommend booking a tour sold by or operated by the lovely folks at Your Cuba Travel.

 How Did We Visit Cuba Legally?